 I wanted to at least leave the country, but didn’t know where to go.
 The promise of higher beer ABVs up north got me thinking I needed to go to Canada.
 I was super excited just to be able to say I had traveled outside of the US, that I sang a made up song about going to Canada for weeks before we went.
-The Niagara Falls & Toronto area was close enough that we could drive from Virginia.
+The Niagara Falls & Toronto (read about our Toronto visit here) area was close enough that we could drive from Virginia.
 That really meant Mr. PC drove while I navigated and tuned the radio.
 On that back roads of western Pennsylvania and New York we discovered a glorious thing – Tim Horton’s.
 We don’t have those in Virginia.
 I didn’t know pretzel bagels even existed.
 Over the next several days I had at least one a day.

 Crossing into Canada was not a big deal, and neither was driving there.
 The only difference is, that instead of miles, everything is in kilometers.
 Most cars have a kilometer scale on their speedometers.